cedwards57/project2-csc4350/README.md

 Welcome!
 Hungrylists can be accessed from [this website](http://hungrylists.herokuapp.com/).

 ## Startup
-The base page `/` will redirect the user to `/login` if they are not signed in, or `/grocerylist` if they are.
+The base page `/` will show a landing page, with links to `Login` and `Sign up`.

+Clicking links to either `login` or `signup` while already logged in will redirect the user to their `/grocerylist` page.
+Otherwise, they'll go to the link clicked.

 From the `/login` page, the user can enter existing credentials to log in, or click the link to go to the `/signup` page.
 * Entering a username that does not exist, or an existing username with an incorrect password, will display the error "Incorrect username or password."